danpros/htmly/README.md

 HTMLy is an open source databaseless blogging platform prioritizing simplicity and speed.

-Features:
+You do not need to use a VPS to run HTMLy, fairly shared hosting or even a free hosting as long as those hosting already support at least PHP 5.3.

+Features
 ---------

 - Admin panel
 - Markdown editor with live preview
 - Categorization with tags (multi tags support)
 - Static pages Eg. for contact page
-- Meta canonical, description, and markup for SEO
+- Meta canonical, description, and rich snippets for SEO
 - Pagination
 - Author page
 - Multi author support